Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Numerical Experiments

-\paragraph{LPR} This is the method based on the LPR described in Section \ref{sec_warmstarting}.
-Given a test instance, we first solve the LPR by CPLEX.
-Then, the optimal dual value is used as an initial value of the column generation procedure.
+The first three methods are not based on machine learning models but are evaluated as benchmarks.

+\paragraph{Coldstart:} as a naive baseline, column generation is run from initial dual values $y = 0$.
 This method does not require any training.
-This is the method used by \citet{Schulzeetal2017}.

-\paragraph{Coldstart} As a naive base line, column generation is run from $y=0$.
+\paragraph{LPR:} this is the method based on the \gls{LPR} described in Section \ref{sec_dantzig_wolfe_decomposition_subsec_warmstarting_the_column_generation_procedure}.
+Given a test instance, we first solve the \gls{LPR} by CPLEX.
+Then, the optimal dual values are used as the initial dual values for the column generation procedure.
 This method does not require any training.
+This is the method used by \citet{Borghettietal2002} and \citet{Schulzeetal2017}.